Korean Seasoned Mung Bean Sprouts

 Korean Seasoned Bean Sprouts

-Kongnamul-muchim is arguably the most frequently served banchan on Korean family tables - boiled soybean sprouts dressed simply with sesame oil, garlic, and salt.
-The famous never-open-the-lid rule during cooking has a biochemical basis: the lipoxygenase enzyme in soybeans activates during early heating and produces the raw-bean off-odor.
-Keeping the lid sealed maintains a full boil at 100 degrees Celsius, which rapidly deactivates the enzyme.
+Kongnamul-muchim is arguably the most frequently served banchan on Korean family tables, boiled soybean sprouts dressed simply with sesame oil, garlic, and salt.
+The famous never-open-the-lid rule during cooking has a clear biochemical basis: the lipoxygenase enzyme in soybeans activates during the early stages of heating and produces the raw-bean off-odor that makes poorly cooked sprouts unpleasant.
+Keeping the lid firmly sealed maintains a full rolling boil at 100 degrees Celsius, which rapidly deactivates the enzyme before it can do much damage.
 Three minutes of covered boiling is the standard.
-Cold water rinse after cooking halts carryover heat, preserving the crisp stem texture, and thorough squeezing prevents the dressing from becoming watery.
-Adding gochugaru creates the spicy red version; omitting it yields the white baek-kongnamul variant.
-This namul is one of the mandatory components of bibimbap and is particularly associated with Jeonju, where kongnamul-gukbap (sprout rice soup) and bibimbap together define the city's culinary identity.
+A cold water rinse immediately after cooking halts carryover heat, preserving the crisp stem texture that defines a well-made batch, and thorough hand-squeezing prevents the dressing from becoming diluted and watery.
+Adding gochugaru creates the spicy red version; leaving it out yields the white baek-kongnamul variant.
+This namul is one of the mandatory components of bibimbap and is particularly associated with Jeonju, where kongnamul-gukbap and bibimbap together define the city's culinary identity around the same ingredient.
+Nail the cooking time, the rinse temperature, and the squeeze, and the result is consistent every single time.

 Korean Stir-Fried Mung Bean Sprouts and Mushrooms